 a) Contractor maintains the legal capacity to contract with Covered California and complies with the requirements for participation in Covered California pursuant to this Agreement and applicable Federal and State laws, rules and regulations;

 b) A dedicated liaison is available as the primary contact person to coordinate and cooperate with Covered California in the implementation of this Agreement and the contact person and/or other personnel are available to Covered California as needed to fulfill Contractor’s duties under this Agreement.

-i. ii.

-iii. .
+i.
+“Key Personnel” are listed in the Contractor’s organizational chart provided during the annual Certification Application process and identifies key individual(s) who will have primary responsibility for servicing the Covered California account and flow of responsibilities.
+The organizational chart shall include the following representatives along with contact information: Chief Executive Officer, Chief Finance Officer, Chief Operations Officer, Contracts, Plan and Benefit Design, Network and Quality, Enrollment and Eligibility, Legal, Marketing and Communications, Information Technology, Information Security, Policy, and Dedicated Liaison.

+ii.
+Contractor shall notify Covered California of any change in Key Personnel.

+iii.
+Contractor shall timely notify Covered California within ten (10) days in the event of a change of dedicated liaison or key personnel (as defined in 1.5b)) occurs.

 c) Contractor’s QHPs are offered in accordance with the terms and conditions of this Agreement and compliance with the Affordable Care Act and the California Affordable Care Act and implementing regulations, and with applicable Federal and State laws, rules and regulations, as may be amended from time to time as required under applicable laws, rules and regulations, or as otherwise authorized under this Agreement;